Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 His whole body’s skin is both coarse and black [qing, 青].
 [2]

-[…] (Wu & Yu 2012, vol. 4, p.
+[…] (based on Wu & Yu 2012, vol. 4, p.
 149).

-Chapter 90 notes Zhu has a tail: “Seizing him by the bristles and the tail [wei, 尾], the two spirits hauled Eight Rules away to show him to the nine-headed lion, saying, “Grandmaster, we’ve caught one” (Wu & Yu 2012, vol. 4, p.
+JTTW Chapter 90 notes that Zhu has a tail: “Seizing him by the bristles and the tail [wei, 尾], the two spirits hauled Eight Rules away to show him to the nine-headed lion, saying, “Grandmaster, we’ve caught one” (Wu & Yu 2012, vol. 4, p.
 219).

 We can see from these quotes several features that appear again and again.
 These include a bristly mane on the back of his head, fan-like ears, a big mouth with protruding fangs, an overly long snout, and a hulking body with black, furry skin.
 He is also said to have human hands and feet and a pig tail.
 This grotesque description greatly differs from his cutesy appearance in modern media.
 It’s important to note that, just like Sun Wukong, Zhu was modeled on a real life animal.
 In this case, he shares many of his monstrous qualities with the wild boar (yezhu, 野豬) (fig. 5 & 6).

 2.2.
-Original form?
+Original Form?

 Zhu provides two contradictory origins for himself, which have implications for what his true form may be and why he looks the way he does in the novel.
-[5] A biographical poem in chapter 19 explains he was once a wayward, lazy youth who took up Daoist cultivation and later rose on clouds to receive celestial rank in heaven.
-But his immortal spirit was eventually exiled for drunkenly forcing himself on the moon goddess and mistakenly regained corporeal form in the womb of a sow, becoming the pig spirit that we know today (Wu & Yu 2012, vol. 1, pp. 378-379).
-[6] However, a poem in chapter 85 implies he was already a powerful pig monster who was given celestial rank but later exiled for drunkenly mocking the moon goddess, destroying Laozi‘s palace, and eating the Queen Mother‘s magic herbs (Wu & Yu 2012, vol. 4, p.
+[4] A biographical poem in JTTW chapter 19 explains that he was once a wayward, lazy youth who took up Daoist cultivation and later rose on clouds to receive celestial rank in heaven.
+But his immortal spirit was eventually exiled for drunkenly forcing himself on the moon goddess and mistakenly regained corporeal form in the womb of a sow, becoming the pig-spirit that we know today (Wu & Yu 2012, vol. 1, pp. 378-379).
+[5] However, a poem in chapter 85 implies that he was already a powerful pig monster who was given celestial rank but later exiled for drunkenly mocking the moon goddess, destroying Laozi‘s palace, and eating the Queen Mother‘s magic herbs (Wu & Yu 2012, vol. 4, p.
 149).
-The latter origin might be represented in chapter 67 when Zhu transforms into a gigantic boar (fig. 9):
+The latter origin might be represented in JTTW chapter 67 when Zhu transforms into a gigantic boar (fig. 9):

 A long snout and short hair—all rather plump.